 Many health problems are more common in people with fibromyalgia.
 It’s not known if fibromyalgia causes these diseases, if they cause fibromyalgia, or if another explanation exists.
 However, being aware of these related diseases could help you identify symptoms and distinguish between fibromyalgia and another underlying disorder.

 The following related diseases are more common in people with fibromyalgia:

 - endometriosis, which is a female reproductive disorder

 - rheumatoid arthritis

-Activities that will not only help treat the pain of fibromyalgia, but can improve your overall health include:
+Some activities that can help treat the pain of fibromyalgia and improve your overall health include:

-Many people with fibromyalgia also suffer from depression.
-There are several factors that could play a role in this complication.
-Some think the brain chemicals involved in the syndrome are also involved in triggering depression.
-If so, this means one will always likely accompany the other.
-The isolation and pain that often go with this disorder can no doubt be depressing.
-Some doctors still hold the belief that this syndrome isn’t a real illness and that it’s just a combination of several symptoms brought on by stress.
-Being made to feel like the pain is “all in your head” can lead to depression.
+Many people with fibromyalgia also have depression.
+Some people think that both depression and fibromyalgia have some biological and psychological similarities.
+If so, this means one will likely accompany the other.
+About 90 percent of people with fibromyalgia have the symptoms of depression.
+The isolation and pain that often go with this disorder can lead to depression.
+Additionally, some doctors still hold the belief that this syndrome isn’t a real illness and is a combination of several symptoms brought on by stress and that it’s “all in your head,” which can also lead to depression.

-Therapy generally helps people cope with this complication.
-One-on-one sessions or support groups can help you understand what’s going on and how your thoughts may affect your health.
-Such support can also improve feelings of solitude.
+Therapy can help people with fibromyalgia cope with depression.
+One-on-one sessions can help you understand what’s going on with your body and how your thoughts may affect your health.
+Support groups are also helpful and can help you identify with others who have the condition and relieve feelings of solitude.

-There is no cure for fibromyalgia.
-Although sometimes the pain improves gradually over time, in most cases you simply learn to manage it.
-Most patients find the greatest improvement in finding a good symptom management plan.
-This could include a combination of medications and alternative treatments.
-Therapy can also teach you how to cope with the psychological effects of this disorder.
+Most people with fibromyalgia find the greatest improvement of the condition in finding a good symptom management plan.
+This could include a combination of medications and alternative treatments, or therapy to teach you how to cope with the psychological effects of the disorder.